Running Windows executables from Linux

 The ability to launch Windows processes from Linux is controlled by 2 different levels of settings:

-• The [interop] section in /etc/wsl.conf, which controls the setting for a given WSL distribution
+• The [interop] section in /etc/wsl.conf, which controls the setting for a given WSL distribution.

 binfmt interpreters for Windows executables